DmitriyPodpryatov/ds-project-2/README.md

 * Use `/` for the root folder
 * No `.` or `..` are allowed
 * No trailing `/` are allowed

+### Description of Communication Protocols

+We used `Flask REST API` for all communication between nodes.

+The structure of request is as follows:

+1. Client sends a GET request of format `http://<namenode IP>/<command>` with specified parameters if needed.

+2. Namenode accepts a request, and depending on the command, either redirects a request to chosen datanodes or responses with a datanode or a list of datanodes for the client to contact to upload to or to download a file from.

+3. Datanode accepts a request, performs an action, and returns a response.